-Given Casterton’s superb location on the magnificent Glenelg River nature-based tourism is strong with visitors have the amazing opportunity to experience the diversity and natural beauty of the area with the rolling Red Gum hills, the rich history and country charm.
+Given Casterton’s superb location on the magnificent Glenelg River, nature-based tourism is strong and visitors have the amazing opportunity to experience the diversity and natural beauty of the area with the rolling Red Gum hills, the rich history and country charm.

-The Glenelg River is the central feature of the Lower Glenelg National Park totalling some 27,300 hectares in area.
-Along the last part of its winding 400 kilometre path to the sea the river has carved a spectacular gorge up to 50 metres deep through limestone.
+The Glenelg River is the central feature of the Lower Glenelg National Park totaling some 27,300 hectares in area.
+Along the last part of its winding 400 kilometer path to the sea, the river has carved a spectacular gorge up to 50 meters deep through limestone.
 River erosion and the action of rainwater have created the remarkable Princess Margaret Rose cave.

-Casterton is renowned for its livestock production and the demand for stock breed throughout the district is truly testament to this.
+Casterton is renowned for it's livestock production and the demand for stock bred throughout the district is truly testament to this.
 The Casterton Saleyards conducts some of the largest weaner sales in the state as well as Store cattle sales throughout the year.
-The sheep and lamb sales in December are renowned as a premier sale in the South West.
+The sheep and lamb sales in December are renowned as a premier sale in the region.

 The district is abundant with fertile soils and a reliable rainfall.
 This water security has enabled strong growth in the beef cattle, sheep and wool markets, a variety of crops, horticulture and timber.

 Retail activity in Casterton is concentrated within the Main Street precinct, with its historic buildings and magnificent avenue of Manchurian Pears trees.
-As the districts ‘service centre’ Retailer’s offer a variety of specialist stores, 3 banks, 3 hotels, supermarket, 2 solicitors, 2 accountants, hairdressers, rural suppliers, antique stores, book sellers and eateries.
+As the districts ‘service centre’, retailer’s offer a variety of specialist stores, 2 hotels, supermarket, solicitors, accountants, hairdressers, rural suppliers, antique stores, book sellers and eateries.

 Casterton is renowned for its quality health sector.
-With over a century of commitment to the community the Casterton Memorial Hospital has maintained the position of a progressive, diverse and modern facility supported by 6 General Practitioners.
+With over a century of commitment to the community, the Casterton Memorial Hospital has maintained the position of a progressive, diverse and modern facility supported by 4 General Practitioners.

 The Casterton Memorial Hospital remains a vital economic driver within the community.
 It is the largest employer in the District and supports many community health services.

-Education is available locally through our two Primary Schools and Secondary College.
-Access to tertiary institutions within 45 min drive, gives students and adults the opportunity to increase their skill base to meet the demands of the future.
+Education is available locally through our two Primary Schools and Secondary College and the Kathleen Millikan Centre (Casterton Kindergarten) .
+Access to tertiary institutions within 45 minutes drive gives students and adults the opportunity to increase their skill base to meet the demands of the future.

 The Casterton Airfield is strategically located with 360 degree radial coverage for over-land flying and is the optimum location for aerial turnaround flying.

-Also some 635,000ha of land is accessible within 15 minutes flying time of Casterton Airfield.
+Also some 635,000ha of Plantation Forestry Land is accessible within 15 minutes flying time of Casterton Airfield.

-They say the strength of a community can be determined through its Football Club – well Casterton is doing very well then!
+They say the strength of a community can be determined through its Football / Netball Club.